-After WWDC 2014 and Apple's Swift announcement, I decided that it would be the perfect time to begin learning iOS development.
-Shortly after I also discovered that Apple provide host a scholarship competition every year so I made it a target to attend in 2015 (which I did!).
-I used AffordIt as a way to learn Swift and get started!
+After watching the WWDC 2014 keynote where Apple announced the Swift programming language, I decided that it would be a perfect time to begin learning iOS development.
+At the same time, I also discovered that Apple host a scholarship competition for students each year.
+I therefore made it a target to attend in 2015 and used AffordIt as a way to learn Swift and get started!

 What it does

-The app provides a very simple interface for entering transaction information, tracking budgets and allows them to be viewed from the Apple Watch extension or through notification centre.
+The app provides a very simple interface for tracking budgets and entering transaction information.
+These can be viewed from the Apple Watch extension or through a dedicated notification centre widget.

 Challenges I ran into